nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useInfiniteScroll.md

 # useInfiniteScroll
 Hook to deal with large sets of data.
 It allow users to scroll through content endlessly without explicit pagination or loading new pages.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/events/useInfiniteScroll)

 ## Usage